danilosnt/danilosnt/README.md

 <h4>I actually...</h4>

-- 🎓 Currently pursuing Bachelor's degree in Software Engineering
+- 🎓 Currently pursuing Bachelor's degree in Software Engineering and Data Science

 - 💻 Work with the languages: Java (for backend and system development) and Swift (focused on iOS development)